Skip to main content

 1. After exceeding the threshold, new paths are written into the shared structure; Rowset merges may also recycle some paths into the shared structure.

-3. Close to 10,000 materialized paths requires strong hardware (≥128G RAM, ≥32C per node recommended).
+3. Close to 10,000 paths in Subcolumnization requires strong hardware (≥128G RAM, ≥32C per node recommended).
+If the workload is already near this range, prefer evaluating DOC mode first.

 4. Ingestion tuning: increase client batch_size appropriately, or use Group Commit (increase group_commit_interval_ms/group_commit_data_bytes as needed).